mariaabato/Final-Project/README.md

 - Card dealing sound effect
 - High-visibility HUD with balance, level, round, and goals

+###
+- I also included a file I made using R Studio.
+- I used the Python code to collect the game data into a CSV file that I could analyze
+- I also included some further analysis of the graphs and what they mean for the game

 ---

 #Challenges & What I Learned